Join the BOU today

 In addition, only members can serve on BOU committee and our governing Council.
 You can self-nominate for any position when calls for nominations are made, and by joining a committee or Council you can help shape the future of the BOU.

 As a member you support he BOU’s ongoing support of the ornithological community around the world.

 Which membership category is right for you?

 Ordinary member is open to anyone and forms around 75% of our overall membership.
 Includes an online subscription to IBIS and other benefits.

 Early-career researcher member (students & post-docs) from £20 per annum.

-A reduced-rate subscription for students and those up to three years post their last degree.
+A reduced-rate subscription for students and those up to five years post their last degree.
 Includes an online subscription to IBIS and many other benefits.

 Developing country member from £10 per annum.